Concept and History

 Concept and history

-It was biochemist Professor Ernst Helmreich and his colleague Professor Guido Hartmann - both of whom have since passed away - who first had the idea of setting up a Biocenter at the University of Würzburg, back in the 1970s.
-At that time the Faculty of Natural Sciences had split into several small departments.
-Hartmann and Helmreich could see the dangers of increasing specialisation of individual disciplines.
-They viewed close collaboration between physics, chemistry and medicine at Würzburg as desirable, even essential, and they took the initiative of setting up a center.
+It was biochemist Professor Ernst Helmreich and his colleague Professor Guido Hartmann – both of whom have since passed away – who first had the idea of setting up a Biocenter at the University of Würzburg, back in the 1970s.
+At that time, the Faculty of Natural Sciences had split into several small departments.
+Hartmann and Helmreich could see the dangers of increasing specialization of individual disciplines.
+They viewed close collaboration between physics, chemistry and medicine in Würzburg as desirable, even essential, and they took the initiative of setting up a center.